 License revenues from related parties refers to license revenues from our strategic alliance with Astellas.
-License revenues from Astellas, which became a related party in December 2014, were \$4.1 million and \$8.8 million in the third quarter and first nine months of 2015, respectively, and consisted of recognition of a portion of the \$16.0 million upfront license fee received from Astellas in July 2013, using the proportional performance model and recognition of a portion of the \$30.0 million upfront license fee received from Astellas in January 2015, also using the proportional performance model.
+License revenues from Astellas were \$4.0 million and \$1.6 million in the first quarter of 2016 and 2015, respectively, and consisted of the recognition of a portion of the \$30.0 million upfront license fee received from Astellas in January 2015, using the proportional performance model.
+The increase in license revenues from related parties of \$2.4 million was primarily due to the timing of research and development activities under the Astellas collaboration, as noted above.